prantlf/shelve-output-action/README.md

 # Shelve Build Output

-GitHub action for shelving a build output, usually a binary executable, on each platform to cache, so that it can be unshelved later in the final job, which will produce a release for all platforms.
+GitHub action for shelving a build output, usually a binary executable, on each platform to cache, so that it can be unshelved later in the final job by [unshelve-output-action], to be able to produce a release for all platforms.

 Only platforms Linux, macOS, Windows on the architecture X64 are supported.